Teach in Israel for a year, and be amazed at what you learn along the way

 STEP #1: Check your eligibility

-Take a moment to ensure you meet the basic criteria of the program:
+Take a moment to check the basic criteria of the MASA grant*:

 - Identify as Jewish